This Rendang Roast Turkey is going to rock your Christmas. Or Thanksgiving. An aromatic and delicious jazzed up turkey to celebrate the good times.

 So my Rendang Roast Turkey today uses the exact same ingredients that I would use in cooking beef rendang.
 But instead of a curry, we marinate our turkey in the homemade rendang spice paste and coconut milk.

-Here, on SMR, I have 2 rendang recipes, as you see below (click the images to get them).
+Here, on SMR, I have 2 rendang recipes, as you see below.
 The beef rendang is my mum’s, probably my favourite rendang ever.

 A slight detour.
 So I’ve been hosting family Christmas meals for over 2 decades now.
 First, as a single girl in London for all my fellow expatriate friends.

 Then, after I got married, because my MIL hates cooking, I’ve gladly done most of them with the very odd exception.
 Because if I don’t cook the Christmas meal, I have to suffer through boxed stuffing and fake gravy.
 Good thing I cook for a living and love it!
 So I’ve got lots of years, mistakes and stress in my bag!

 And as any experienced cook will tell you, the devil is in the detail:

 So, let me share with you my years-old Christmas Schedule.
 Use it as it is, or customise it to your needs.Click here to get my Christmas Schedule

 Rendang Roast Turkey Recipe

 It’s a standard roast turkey recipe.
 I’m keeping it simple and not stuffing it.
 The only thing different will be the rendang paste marinade that we will be making.
 This is what we’ll be doing:

 - make the kerisik (dry roasted grated/desiccated coconut)